MMazoni/giropops-senha-linuxtips/README.md

     kubectl apply -k manifests/overlays/kind
     kubectl apply -f manifests/overlays/kind/specific

-2. See if all pods is running, then access the application
+2. See if all pods are running, then access the application

     kubectl get pods -n giropops